 The Exceptions service supports you in setting up a GCP monitoring, and also assists with any future problems encountered when communicating with the Google Cloud API.
 All error messages that the Google Cloud API returns to the special agent are collected and processed here.
 In the event of an error, this service becomes CRIT by default and in its Summary will provide an indication of where the problem lies.

 Clicking on the name of the service will then give you a very detailed message, often with a link to the exact place in your GCP project where it needs a different setting, for instance.
 In the following example, the Cloud Asset API is disabled in the monitored project.

 A click on the WWW globe will then take you to the exact page in your project where this API can be enabled.

-For a convenient start into monitoring GCP, the Cloud Edition of Checkmk ships the two built-in dashboards GCP GCE instances and GCP storage buckets with it.
-Both can be found in the monitoring as menu items under Monitor > Cloud.
+For a convenient start into monitoring GCP, the Checkmk Cloud Edition ships with the two built-in dashboards, GCP GCE instances and GCP storage buckets.
+Both of these can be found as menu items in the monitoring under Monitor > Cloud.

 To provide a clearer impression, following are two examples of how these dashboards are structured.
 First, the Compute Engine instances dashboard, where you can compare the current state on the left and the chronological history for the most important metrics on the right:

 The dashboard for the storage buckets is structured in a very similar way.
 On the left-hand side, you will find the current data for the respective buckets.
 On the right, the most important metrics are again displayed chronologically: